-I was a physics graduate student at University of California, San Diego, working with Dusan Keres.
+I was a physics graduate student at the University of California, San Diego, working with Dusan Keres.
 We are parts of the Feedback In Realistic Environment (FIRE) collaboration, which focuses on high resolution cosmological simulations with comprehensive stellar feedback.

 During my master degree, I worked on gravitational waves and the properties of compact objects with Professor PT Leung in the Chinese University of Hong Kong.

 I specialise in numerical methods, parallel computing (C, fortran, and MPI) and data analysis (python).